Visual Persuasion in a Transforming Europe

 PICTURES

-What are the characteristics of the persuasive, contentious, and polarising visual content shared by (counter)movements?
+PolarVis conducts qualitative and computational analyses of the visual narratives, iconography, and the emotional dimensions of social media communication in and around climate movements.
+The project addresses the following types of questions: What are the characteristics of the persuasive, contentious, and polarising visual content shared by (counter)movements?
 How is it framed?
 What visual narratives emerge?

 PUBLICS

-What kind of public (re)action is observable around the visual content that movements and countermovements share online?
+PolarVis develops methodologies to quantify polarisation in social networks, and studies dynamics of emotion and affect around visual content in online climate communication.
+The project addresses the following types of questions: What kind of public (re)action is observable around the visual content that movements and countermovements share online?
 How is this connected with the emergence of affective publics and antagonising counterpublics?

 PROPAGATION